 - Remove the paper and baking beans, prick holes all over the base with a fork, and bake for a further 7 – 8 minutes.

-- In a large mixing bowl, whisk together the eggs and sugar until combined.
-Add the pumpkin, cream, vanilla, spices, and salt, and whisk until smooth and combined.
+- Add the pumpkin, cream, vanilla, spices, and salt, and whisk until smooth and combined.

 - Pour the filling into the warm pie crust and bake for 15 minutes.